PACS Investors Have Opportunity to Lead PACS Group, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-5, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PACS Group, Inc. ("PACS Group" or the "Company") (NYSE: PACS).
+LOS ANGELES, Dec.
+6, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PACS Group, Inc. ("PACS Group" or the "Company") (NYSE: PACS).

 Class Period: April 11, 2024 – November 5, 2024